pragmatrix/ScanRat/README.md

 - Direct and mutual left recursion as specified in the paper [Left Recursion in Parsing Expression Grammars](http://arxiv.org/pdf/1207.0443v1.pdf).
 - Computation Expressions to conventiently parse sequences (inspired by Sprache's LinQ SelectMany "hack").

-## Limitations

-- If a direct left and right recursion is used in one rule, the algorithm wrongly right-associates the parses [as noted by Tratt in his paper](http://tratt.net/laurie/research/pubs/papers/tratt__direct_left_recursive_parsing_expression_grammars.pdf).

-## Soon
+and soon

 - RegExp support
 - Source indices must be accessible inside the result generators (define an additional production operator?).

 ## Get Started

-To use ScanRat, check out and import the ScanRat project or install the [NuGet package](https://www.nuget.org/packages/ScanRat/).
+To use ScanRat in Visual Studio, install the [NuGet package](https://www.nuget.org/packages/ScanRat/) or clone this repository and refer the `ScanRat/ScanRat.fsproj` project.

+In your F# source file, add

 	open ScanRat

+and start writing grammars.
 A grammar is specified as a collection of production rules.
 The rules are build from a number of combinators.

 ## Generic Combinators